namhcmutpd/MCU-LAB_1/README.md

 When you need to simulate any exercise, just remove the corresponding comment.

+Private function for each exercise written in "USER CODE BEGIN PFP -> USER CODE END PFP"

 Default State of each exercise written in "USER CODE BEGIN 2 -> USER CODE END 2"